pikvm/pikvm/pages/msd.md

     ```

 # Multiple and writable drives
-Unless explicitly [disabled](#disable-msd) by default, Pi-KVM creates only one drive for Mass Storage emulation.
+Unless explicitly [disabled](#disable-msd) by default, PiKVM creates only one drive for Mass Storage emulation.
 However, you can create additional drives and manage them manually via the terminal.
 This is useful if you want to boot the server from a ISO CD (specified in the web interface), then connect a virtual flash drive
-to the server and download some files from to Pi-KVM from it.
+to the server and download some files from to PiKVM from it.

 :exclamation: The presence of an additional Mass Storage device should not interfere with the boot, but for reasons of compatibility paranoia,
 this is disabled by default.
 We recommend setting up the drives in advance, making sure that booting from the ISO CD is still working,